zgfh/pxdocs/content/reference/CLI/authorization.md

 ---
 title: Authorization with pxctl
 linkTitle: Authorization
-keywords: portworx, container, Kubernetes, storage, auth, authz, authorization, authentication, login, token, oidc,context, generate, self-signed, jwt, shared-secret, c
+keywords: portworx, container, Kubernetes, storage, auth, authz, authorization, authentication, login, token, oidc,context, generate, self-signed, jwt, shared-secret, security
 description: Learn to enable auth in your px cluster
 weight: 3
 ---

 ## Overview

 This document outlines how to interact with an auth-enabled PX cluster.
+The main way to interact with an auth-enabled cluster is by using the Context commands.
+In addition, you can integrate with an __OIDC provided token__ or __generate self-signed tokens__ through pxctl.

 ## Context

-pxctl allows you to store contexts and associated clusters, privileges, and tokens local to your users
+pxctl allows you to store contexts and associated clusters, privileges, and tokens local to your home directory.

 This enables you to easily switch between these configurations with a few commands: